emads22/EchoMood/README.md

           based on user interaction.
         - The 'musicPlayer' function sets up the music player interface, including play, pause, stop, next, and previous buttons, and handles track-related events.
         - The 'playNext', 'playPrevious', and other functions manage the playback of music tracks, handle errors, and highlight the currently playing track.

-####    styles.css:

-    It contains:
+####    styles.css file contains:
-#####   HTML Elements:
+        - HTML Elements:
             - Styles for the 'body' element, setting background and text colors.
             - Styling for 'audio' elements and customizing the appearance of the play button.
             - Styling for links with class 'login-link.'